 - Temperature (if you have a thermometer)

-- Skin temperature, color, and moisture (SCTM): Normal tends to be pink, cool and moist
+- Skin color, temperature, and moisture (SCTM): Normal skin tends to have pink mucous membranes (ex. a patient's inner lip), and is warm and moist.

 - Pupils: Normal tends to be equal, round, and reactive to light (PERRL)